JABedford/Bookmarker/README.md

 ### Current Features!
-Stores bookmarks
+Stores bookmarks.
 Display button after bookmark to redirect to URL.
 Display button after bookmark to erase bookmark from local memory.
 Form validation - Only works if content is added to form.
 Form validation - Only works if http:// is put before URL.

 ### Future Features
-Update Styling
+Update Styling.
 User submit description for bookmarks submitted.